zxlprogram/UnityLessonsProject/readme.md

 move the piece and use the libra to compare it

 # description
-this is a Unity3D project for the unity lesson's final exam, used the EZ-slice mod and hsifeng builded the basic architecture, zxlprogram find the open-source program to research how does the mod working and build the libra.
+this is a Unity3D project for the unity lesson's final exam, used the EZ-slice mod and hsifeng builded the basic architecture, zxlprogram find the open-source program to research how does the mod working and build the libra. hsifeng import the knife model, cleaned up folders and yccct14 builded the game rule(pvp mode) and import the players model,also rewrite the splitter.cs to fit the project.

 this project are try to make a game, play a character to cut some object, the goal is trying to cut those object in closest weight(we suppose that all object have fixed density, so it have same result on comparing volume)